 2.1 Study Area

 Crabs used for this study were collected from coastal shores in Bakana, Rivers State.
 Bakana is a coastal town in Degema Local Government Area, Rivers State, Nigeria located at 4°44’19" N and 6°57'51.7" E on the shores of the New Calabar River (Ugbomeh & Bajor, 2015); there is a periodic rising and falling of the tides which interchange between dusk and dawn (Ugbomeh & Bajor, 2015).
 The New Calabar River is located on the eastern flank of the Niger Delta river system (Uzukwu et al., 2014) and empties into some creeks and lagoons bordering the Atlantic Ocean (Ubong & Gobo, 2001; Nzeako et al., 2015).
+Add photos of the study area and of both crab species investigated.

 2.2 Study Design and Duration